Instructional Design

 The most important skill is translation: taking what experts know and turning it into experiences learners can actually use.
 A few specific abilities are worth weighting heavily when hiring or evaluating:

-Interviewing subject matter experts.
-SMEs hold knowledge in patterns and instincts that they often can’t articulate cleanly.
+• Interviewing subject matter experts: SMEs hold knowledge in patterns and instincts that they often can’t articulate cleanly.
 Asking them “what do new hires need to know?” gets you a list of facts.
 A skilled instructional designer asks better questions and pulls out the decision points, the common mistakes, and the rules of thumb that make experts good at their work.
 This is one of the most undervalued skills in the field, and one of the hardest to assess from a portfolio.

-Plain writing.
-The ability to take a tangle of expert knowledge and explain it clearly, at the right level, for a specific audience.
+• Plain-language writing: The ability to take a tangle of expert knowledge and explain it clearly, at the right level, for a specific audience.

-Performance analysis.
-Knowing whether training is even the right answer.
+• Performance analysis: Knowing whether training is even the right answer.
 A good instructional designer will tell you when the gap you’re trying to close is actually a process, tools, or motivation problem, and won’t take the project anyway.

-Collaboration.
-Most projects involve multiple stakeholders, multiple SMEs, and multiple reviewers.
+• Collaboration: Most projects involve multiple stakeholders, multiple SMEs, and multiple reviewers.
 The work falls apart when the instructional designer can’t hold those relationships together.

-Tool fluency.
-Less important than people often assume.
+• Tool fluency: Less important than people often assume.
 Strong instructional designers can usually pick up new authoring tools quickly because they understand what they’re trying to accomplish.
 Tool expertise matters more for developers.

 Should you hire in-house, contract, or work with an agency?